vechain/rosetta/README.md

 - Step 2: Call /construction/preprocess

-When calling /construction/preprocess use VIP191 payloads, the api will return options and two required_public_keys, the first is transaction origin's public key,the second is fee-dalegation payer's public key.
+When calling /construction/preprocess use VIP191 payloads, the api will return options and two required_public_keys, the first is transaction origin's public key,the second is fee-delegation payer's public key.
 ``` json
   {
     "options": {